*Originally posted February 22, 2017. Updated March 23, 2020*

 Support a Two-Way Street

 Ask for direct feedback from your customers whenever they do business with you, and make it quick and easy for them to offer their opinions.

 Open communication will give you an opportunity to resolve any issues customers may point out by initiating a dialogue that people will value.
 It can also reduce negative public-facing comments about your business because you welcomed and addressed concerns instead of hiding them.
 This may even lead to messages of appreciation where customers applaud your transparency and problem-solving skills.

 If you have constructive and engaging responses to negative comments, it may help reduce the damaging effects of bad press.
 Likewise, respond to glowing write-ups.

 Why do consumers need to hear your voice?

 Even a simple “thank you” can be beneficial as it reflects your consideration for your customers’ opinions.
 Every interaction offers a chance to build rapport with your customers and express your appreciation for their valuable feedback.

-- Monitor your credit file and banking statements regularly for errors that could indicate fraud or identity theft.
+- Check your personal and business credit score.
+Monitor your credit file and banking statements regularly for errors that could indicate fraud or identity theft.

-- Opt out of any online public information databases or other public search/people finder websites that you can to limit easy access to your personal information.
+- Opt-out of any online public information databases.
+By opting out, you can to limit easy access to your personal information.

 The views and opinions expressed in this article are those of EZShield Inc. alone and do not necessarily reflect the opinions of any other person or entity, including specifically any person or entity affiliated with the distribution or display of this content.